24 Oct The Short Life of Neon-Cotton

 Last but not least, there are some limitations with the fastness of the end product that you need to consider when using neon-pigments.
 They have a low lightfastness.
 The 20-hour AATCC light fastness test shows ratings between 1 and 2.

 The pigments are heat sensitive, so they may become dull or change shade if exposed to heat.
-But to achieve adequate wash-fastness, the binder incorporating the pigment has to be cured properly in the production process.
+But to achieve adequate wash-fastness, the binder incorporating the pigment has to be appropriately cured in the production process.
 The dyeing/finishing operation needs to find the right temperature so as not to alter the color and to achieve maximum wash fastness.
-By applying heat for a longer period of time in the production process, a better wash-fastness can be achieved.
+By applying heat for a more extended period in the production process, a better wash-fastness can be achieved.
 Your pigment vendor should be able to advise you.
-However, in the end, the neon-pigments have a lower wash-fastness than reactive dyes which are normally used for coloration of cotton.
+However, in the end, the neon-pigments have a lower wash-fastness than reactive dyes which are generally used for coloration of cotton.

 I hope that this information will help you when dealing with neon colors on cotton.
-As an alternative to neon-colors, there are really bright dyes for cotton available but without the fluorescent effect.
-The higher fastness reactive dyes might still be a good alternative to limited fastness neon-pigments.
+As an alternative to neon-colors, there are incredibly bright dyes for cotton available but without the fluorescent effect.
+The higher fastness reactive dyes might still be an excellent alternative to limited fastness neon-pigments.

 What are your experiences with neon-colors?
 Do you think strong Neon pigment shades are here to stay or will they soften to bright pastels next season?

 *This blog post is written by a member of our expert blogging community and expresses that expert’s views alone.